The Fundamentals of Strength Training

 On top of your 4x4 set styles, there are other variations that come into play too when you’re looking at strength-building exercises.
 There are always variations in set styles no matter what it is you are training for, but strength training is a little different.

 Plyometric exercise is always an interesting variation to include in your strength training.
 The basis of it is that you are using large muscles explosively to get a burst of extreme energy out of them for one quick blast, releasing massive power.
 Exercises like box jumps are a good example to look at.
 As you jump down from the box, use the landing phase as the downward motion of your next jump.
 From there, you’re using the momentum it offers to explode back up again and launch further than you normally could.
-Repeating this conditions, your muscles to be capable of these feats without the bounce, and build strength massively.
+Repeating this conditions your muscles, so that they are capable of these feats without the bounce, and build strength massively.
 It’s a great way to push yourself.

 Now that you have some idea about what you need to be doing, it’s always good to learn about timing.
 Different goals have different guidelines for how often you should be training per week.
 Strength training is no exception.
 In fact, it’s quite an oddball because of the mechanics behind it.